 For my last items I used purple plastic utensils from Walmart, tied them up with some old ribbon from my Christmas box, and some white napkins and plastic cups I had in my pantry from a previous party.
 I might add that although the ribbon on the silverware was a cute touch, none of the kids could get their forks/spoons out without needing the help of an adult, so next time I'm skipping that step!

-Ariel got a little bent on the ride to the venue because it
+Ariel got a little bent on the ride to the venue because it was raining and when the backside got wet, it warped a little and ended up bowing backwards. |

 Let's jump to the main event, the buffet table!
 BACKDROP: I used these 14ft long pre-ruffled plastic tableskirts from zurchers as my backdrop since I had to pay by the hour for the room, and didn't want to waste time setting up a huge display.
 These worked out really well because they came with a adhesive tape that stuck them to the wall, so set up was a breeze!
 I tore off the tape cover, stuck them on, and layered the colors on top of each other.
 When I was done at the end of the night, they pulled off the wall easily and I folded them up to use again in the future.